-Battery charging is automatically handled by the BBM.
+Battery charging is automatically handled by the BDIMM.
 No manual preconditioning needs to be performed by the user.
 If the battery capacity falls below a predetermined level (which is likely to happen after a power failure), the battery charger goes into a quick charge mode.
-The battery charger will operate in a temperature range from 0°C to +45°C.
+The battery charger will operate between 0°C to +45°C.